 We recommend that you follow the travel advice of Norwegian health authorities.
 You should travel as soon as advisable.
-If your immigrant's passport is no longer valid when traveling, you can apply for a new immigrant's passport.
-It is important that you, as far as possible, document and explain the reason why you did not travel during the period when the immigrant's passport was valid.
+If your immigrant's passport is no longer valid when travelling, you can apply for a new immigrant's passport.
+It is important that you, as far as possible, document and explains the reason why you did not travel during the period when the immigrant's passport was valid.
 You must also pay a new fee when you apply.

 There are no changes to the regulations due to the corona situation.
 This means that the rules regarding the requirement to support yourself and not receive social assistance still apply.

 The same exceptions to the requirement to provide for themselves and not receive social assistance also still apply.
 See information about the exceptions.

 If you cannot be exempted from the requirement to provide for yourself, we may still accept:

 If you did not receive social assistance when you applied for permanent residence and all other conditions were met, it does not matter if you receive social assistance before we process your application.